 It is common after a serious injury or disease to need to take pain medications.
 Two of the most common are codeine and hydrocodone.
 Both of these drugs are opioids.
 They are prescription medications often given for short-term use in serious cases.
 So, what is the difference between codeine vs. hydrocodone?
-No matter which one of these you are using, if you are unable to stop doing so on your own, you may need a full adult drug rehab to help you.
-Memphis Recovery has helped many people who struggle with addiction to these drugs.
-We can help you, too.
+No matter which one of these you are using, if you cannot stop doing so on your own, you may need a full adult drug rehab to help you.

 Codeine vs. Hydrocodone: What’s the Difference?